 Agricultural Resources Conservation Fund

 A wide range of BMPs are available for cost-share, from those that curtail soil erosion to ones that help to remove pollutants from water runoff from agricultural operations.
-Landowners may be eligible to receive up to 75% of the cost of a BMP installation.
+Landowners may be eligible to receive incentive payments for a portion of the cost of BMP installation.
 Part of the fund is available for educational projects which raise awareness of soil erosion/water quality problems and promote BMP use.

 Participants are encouraged to apply for funds on a watershed-oriented basis, with emphasis on streams and rivers listed on the state’s List of Impaired Waters, as being impaired by agriculture.